 While copyright and licensing may be less strict than traditional publishing this does not mean all OA works are in the Public Domain.
 Most authors retain copyright.

-CRO (CSU Research Output) is the CSU Institutional Repository and is an open access digital archive.
-CRO includes CSU scholarship and research output of various types, including refereed journal articles, conference papers, books, chapters, and creative works.
-The aim of CRO is to collect and make available to the world the research output produced by CSU.
+CRO (Charles Sturt University Research Output) is our Institutional Repository and is an open access digital archive.
+CRO includes Charles Sturt University scholarship and research output of various types, including refereed journal articles, conference papers, books, chapters, and creative works.
+The aim of CRO is to collect and make available to the world the research output produced by Charles Sturt University.

 Google Scholar allows you to search across many disciplines and locate resources such as articles, theses, books, abstracts and court opinions.